quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		"Sales", [Sales Amount]
 		)
 ```
-The Return statement will execute two row elements, i.e, "Sunday" and "Monday" with their respective "Sales Amount".
+The Return statement will execute two row elements, i.e, "*Sunday*" and "*Monday*" with their respective "*Sales Amount*".

-Similarly, if we want the "Sales Amount" for "Monday" and "Tuesday" then, we can write the following DAX code as the `RETURN` statement
+Similarly, if we want the "*Sales Amount*" for "*Monday*" and "*Tuesday*" then, we can write the following DAX code as the `RETURN` statement :

 ```dax
 RETURN